Viral neuronal tracing

 Viral neuronal tracing is the use of a virus to trace neural pathways, providing a self-replicating tracer.
-Viruses have the advantage of self replication over molecular tracers, but can also spread too quickly and cause degradation of neural tissue.
-Viruses which can infect the nervous system, called neurotropic viruses, spread through spatially close assemblies of neurons through synapses, allowing for their use in studying functionally connected neural networks.
+Viruses have the advantage of self-replication over molecular tracers but can also spread too quickly and cause degradation of neural tissue.
+Viruses that can infect the nervous system, called neurotropic viruses, spread through spatially close assemblies of neurons through synapses, allowing for their use in studying functionally connected neural networks.

 The use of viruses to label functionally connected neurons stems from the work and bioassay developed by Albert Sabin.
-Subsequent research allowed for incorporation of immunohistochemical techniques to systematically label neuronal connections.
+Subsequent research allowed for the incorporation of immunohistochemical techniques to systematically label neuronal connections.
 To date, viruses have been used to study multiple circuits in the nervous system.

-History
+Neuronal Cartography

 The individual connections of neurons have long evaded neuroanatomists.
 Neuronal tracing methods offer an unprecedented view into the morphology and connectivity of neural networks.
 Depending on the tracer used, this can be limited to a single neuron or can progress trans-synoptically to adjacent neurons.
 After the tracer has spread sufficiently, the extent may be measured either by fluorescence (for dyes) or by immunohistochemistry (for biological tracers).

 An important innovation in this field is the use of neurotropic viruses as tracers.
-These not only spread throughout the initial site of infection, but can jump across synapses.
+These not only spread throughout the initial site of infection but can jump across synapses.

-The use of a virus provides a self-replicating tracer.
-This allows for the elucidation of neural microcircuitry to an extent that was previously unobtainable.

-This has significant implications for the real world.
-A better understanding of the intimate connection between different parts of the brain leads to better prediction of the effect of localized brain injury.
-For example, if a patient has a stroke in the amygdala (primarily responsible for emotion), the patient might also have trouble learning to perform certain tasks because the amygdala is highly interconnected with the orbitofrontal cortex, which is responsible for reward learning.